Updated: June 23, 2025- 10 min read

 A majority of SaaS features go untouched.
 That’s billions in R&D down the drain because the product experience is sub-par.
 Furthermore, out of an average of 300 SaaS apps used in businesses, 53% of licenses go unused.

-If users aren’t engaging with the new features you’ve poured resources into, it’s a clear sign something’s off.
+If users aren’t engaging with the new features you’ve poured resources into, it’s a clear sign that something is off.
 It’s not just about having features; it’s about having features that people actually use and find valuable.

 People remember how your product made them feel, how easy it was to use, and whether it met their needs in all stages of their customer journey.
 That emotional and practical connection?
 That’s the essence of PX and customer experience altogether.